Seth Darst

 Seth A. Darst is a Jack Fishman Professor of molecular biophysics at the Rockefeller University.
 He was elected to the United States National Academy of Sciences in 2008.

 Life and career

 Darst earned his B.S. in chemical engineering from the University of Colorado at Boulder in 1982.
-He continued his education with advisor Channing R. Robertson at Stanford University, where he earned both M.S.
+He continued his education with advisor Channing Robertson at Stanford University, where he earned both M.S.
 (1984) and Ph.D.
 (1987) degrees in chemical engineering.
 Darst completed postdoctoral training, also at Stanford, as an American Cancer Society Postdoctoral Fellow and a Lucille P. Markley Postdoctoral Scholar in the laboratory of Roger D. Kornberg.
 He joined the faculty at the Rockefeller University in 1992.
 Darst's research centers on the structural basis of transcription by exploring the enzymes involved in the process.